If you’re trying to grow your TikTok following, you’re probably wondering, “What is the best time to post on TikTok?”

 Sound good?
 Let’s dive in.

-What is the Best Time to Post on TikTok in 2021?
+What is the best time to post on TikTok in 2022?

-In general, the global best times to post on TikTok are 6 to 10 in the morning, and 7 to 11 in the evening, in Eastern Standard Time (EST).
+In general, the global best times to post on TikTok are 6 to 10 in the morning, and 7 to 11 in the evening, Eastern Time (ET).

 Let’s take a closer look.

-They discovered the best times to post for each day of the week.
-Here are the results written in Eastern Standard Time (EST):
+It discovered the best times to post for each day of the week.
+Here are the results, given in Eastern Time (ET):

-Remember, these times are in Eastern Standard Time (EST).
+Remember, these times are in Eastern Time (ET).
 So, you’ll need to use a conversion tool to work out the best time to upload a video on TikTok where your audience is based.

 But how do you know exactly where your audience is based?
 Keep reading to find out.